sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 One disadvantage regarding LFS compared with EDF, is that the remaining time, is hard to compute.

-In some scenarios LSF, can switch tasks innecesarly, doing innecesary context switches.
+In some scenarios LSF, can switch tasks innecesarly, doing innecesary context switches (thrasing).
 This has resulted in other scheduilng policy:
 ELLF, enhaced least laxity first,